 In the way Jesus saw the pain, hopelessness and loneliness of the people of Jerusalem, so he sees our suffering.
 When we’re feeling lost or insecure, he wants to shelter us in his arms.
 His greatest desire is to have a loving relationship with us and to give us hope and eternal life.

-We are not the people of Jerusalem.
-We are not out to crucify him.
-But Jesus wants to share his everlasting love with us as well, two thousand years later.
+Jesus wants to share his everlasting love with us, two thousand years later.
 The question is, will we receive it?

 Jesus longs for us to come to him.
 But all too often he longs for us more than we long for him.
 And yet his compassion doesn’t fail.